chibisnorlax/acnhfaq/index.md

 Big thanks to <https://acnhcdn.com/>, and <https://acnhapi.com/> for hosting images.

-Please contact `littlesnorlax#1717` on Discord or submit a [PR](https://github.com/chibisnorlax/acnhfaq/pulls) if you would like to request changes to the document, or request usage within other applications or websites.
+Please contact `littlesnorlax` on Discord or submit a [PR](https://github.com/chibisnorlax/acnhfaq/pulls) if you would like to request changes to the document, or request usage within other applications or websites.
 This guide is not to be replicated nor redistributed without explicit permission from the owner, all rights reserved.